DigitalGeographyLab/green-path-server/README.md

 # hope-green-path-server

 ## General
-Green Path is an open source route planner being developed for [Urban Innovative Action](https://www.uia-initiative.eu/en), [HOPE](https://www.uia-initiative.eu/en/uia-cities/helsinki) – Healthy Outdoor Premises for Everyone.
-Its goal is to inform people on clean routes for walking and cycling in Helsinki region.
-It utilizes Air Quality Index (AQI) from the Enfuser model (by the Finnish Meteorological Institute) and modelled traffic noise data.
-AQI is based on hourly updated and combined information on NO2, PM2.5, PM10 and O3.
+Green Path is an open source route planner being developed by Digital Geography Lab, University of Helsinki, for the project [HOPE](https://ilmanlaatu.eu/briefly-in-english/) – Healthy Outdoor Premises for Everyone funded by [Urban Innovative Action](https://www.uia-initiative.eu/en).
+Its goal is to inform people on clean air and quite routes for walking and cycling in Helsinki region.
+It utilizes Air Quality Index (AQI) data from the [FMI-ENFUSER](https://en.ilmatieteenlaitos.fi/environmental-information-fusion-service) modelling system (by the Finnish Meteorological Institute) and modelled [traffic noise data](https://hri.fi/data/en_GB/dataset/helsingin-kaupungin-meluselvitys-2017) from the city of Helsinki.
+AQI is based on real-time hourly data as a composite measure of NO2, PM2.5, PM10 and O3.

-Currently implemented features include calculation of walkable quiet paths with respect to typical daytime traffic noise levels ([Live demo](https://green-paths.web.app/)).
-The quiet path optimization method (and application) is based on [an MSc thesis](https://github.com/hellej/quiet-paths-msc).
+Currently implemented features include calculation of walkable unpolluted and quiet paths with respect to real-time air quality and typical daytime traffic noise levels ([Live demo](https://green-paths.web.app/)).
+The path optimization method (and application) is based on [an MSc thesis](https://github.com/hellej/quiet-paths-msc).

-This project is used as a backend for the web map application of the green path route planner: [github.com/DigitalGeographyLab/hope-green-path-ui](https://github.com/DigitalGeographyLab/hope-green-path-ui).
+This project is used as a backend for the web map application of the Green Path route planner: [github.com/DigitalGeographyLab/hope-green-path-ui](https://github.com/DigitalGeographyLab/hope-green-path-ui).

 ## Materials
 * [FMI Enfuser model](https://en.ilmatieteenlaitos.fi/environmental-information-fusion-service)